pmachata/dwgrep/doc/index.rst

 out more about Dwarf, check out a `short introductory text`__ or download a `Dwarf standard`__.
 But you can also pretend that Dwarf is like XML, except nodes are called DIE's.
-That, and perusing the output of eu-readelf -winfo, should be enough to get you started.
+That, and perusing the output of ``eu-readelf -winfo``, should be enough to get you started.

 .. __: http://www.dwarfstd.org/doc/Debugging%20using%20DWARF.pdf
 .. __: http://dwarfstd.org/Download.php